SAB123/Getting-and-cleaning-data-assignment/README.md

 containing 10299 observations and 563 variables.

-### get just columns with names containing mean or std, excluding meanFreq
+### Get just columns with names containing mean or std, excluding meanFreq

 Use grepl to extract all data columns with 'mean' in the name, this is why the columns needed variable names early on.
 This results in a data.frame with 46